talaia-labs/python-teos/apps/cli/README.md

 3. Test that the tower is still watching the appointment by replacing the appointment locator received into the following command:

     ```
-    python wt_cli.py get_appointment <appointment_locator>
+    python teos_cli.py get_appointment <appointment_locator>
     ```

 ## the Eye of Satoshi's API

-If you wish to read about the underlying API, and how to write your own tool to interact with it, refer to [tEOS-API.md](tEOS-API.md).
+If you wish to read about the underlying API, and how to write your own tool to interact with it, refer to [tEOS-API.md](TEOS-API.md).

 ## Are you reckless?
 Try me on mainnet
 Would you like to try me on `mainnet` instead of `testnet`?
 Add `-s https://mainnet.teos.pisa.watch` to your calls, for example:

 ```
-python wt_cli.py -s https://teosmainnet.pisa.watch add_appointment -f dummy_appointment_data.json
+python teos_cli.py -s https://teosmainnet.pisa.watch add_appointment -f dummy_appointment_data.json
 ```

 You can also change the config file to avoid specifying the server every time:

-`DEFAULT_PISA_API_SERVER = "https://teosmainnet.pisa.watch"`
+`DEFAULT_TEOS_API_SERVER = "https://teosmainnet.pisa.watch"`